LostInDebugging/Dungeonmania-Refactoring/Pair_Blog.md

     Improved Encapsulation of BattleFacade by introducing helper methods instead of directly accessing player or enemy internals.
     Minor LoD improvement is Enemies same as above - Introducing helpers

-Add all other changes you made in the same format here:

 [Merge Request 4](https://nw-syd-gitlab.cseunsw.tech/COMP2511/25T1/groups/T09A_MALTESE/assignment-ii/-/merge_requests/11)

     - Removed Buildable.java: it contained only the onOverlap method which didn't make sense since built items go straight to inventory.